Injury Report: Updates on Barcia, Tomac, and Adams Ahead of 2026 Philadelphia SX - Racer X

 Plessinger is most likely out for the supercross season as he recovers from a labral tear in his hip sustained in Birmingham.

 Tomac went down in the whoops during the first qualifying session in Cleveland and was slow to get up.
 He tried to go back out for the second session but pulled in after one lap.
-Eli said on Instagram, “Taking it day by day, not broken, bruised and beat up muscles need to chill out and I'll be back soon."
+KTM announced on Thursday that Tomac "has been cleared of any broken bones upon further evaluation this week, however, the two-time 450SX Champion is still broadly feeling the effects of the impact at this time.
+He is now focusing on his recovery, with the intention of potentially returning for the final rounds of Supercross."

 250SX East Division